 If you have wandered any of the souks in Morocco, I’m sure you have come across the items in the first picture below.
 If you have ever wondered what they are, let us solve the mystery for you: toothpicks.
 This bushel is actually the dried inner part of the Ammi Visnaga plant.
 The plant was originally cultivated in the Nile Delta, but the toothpicks have been part of Berber culture for a while now.

 3. Clay Foot Scrubbers

 Another item you might see is the Moroccan version of a foot scrubber.
 Are your feet cracked after pounding the pavement on your sightseeing rounds?
 The scrapers are made out of clay and the ornate design is also functional.
 So why not treat yourself to a mini spa treatment back at your riad?
 You may also rest assured that you have bought a completely natural souvenir.
 What else could you want? 🙂

 The big white chunks in our first picture are very hard to overlook in the souks.
-Amidst all the shades of brown, the crisp colour definitely stands out.
+Amidst all the shades of brown, the crisp color definitely stands out.
 My grandmother used to have smaller pieces of this strange item in her medicine cabinet.
 If you think back, perhaps you have seen it before?
 The item in question is known as alum.
-Alum is a chemical compound, but as potassium alum it has several cosmetic applications.
+Alum is a chemical compound, but as potassium alum, it has several cosmetic applications.
 It occurs naturally in areas with volcanic activity.
-It can be used as a deodorant as it inhibits the growth of bacteria responsible for body odour.
-Alum is also commonly used as an aftershave as it acts as an astringent, or in other words it prevents bleeding from small shaving cuts.
+It can be used as a deodorant as it inhibits the growth of bacteria responsible for body odor.
+Alum is also commonly used as an aftershave as it acts as an astringent, or in other words, it prevents bleeding from small shaving cuts.

 Now, what do you think?
 Have you seen any of these items before?
-Which one is your favourite?
+Which one is your favorite?
 Share your thoughts and pictures with us!
 Let’ stay in touch!